johannespuck/afd_chat/README.md

 # AFD WhatsApp Chat Leak - Text Analysis

-A little playground to try out some text mining techniques.
+A little playground to try out some text mining techniques using R.

 # Background